hellloxiaotian/hellloxiaotian.github.io/index.md

 - **Fei Huang**, Shanghai University

 ### 2. Application Requirements
-1. **Students majoring in Computer Science, Software Engineering, or Cybersecurity** will be given priority, especially those with recommendation for direct admission.
+1. **Students majoring in Computer Science, Software Engineering, or Artificial intelligence** will be given priority, especially those with recommendation for direct admission.
-2. **Undergraduate students who have performed well in the research group** will be given preference.
-Undergraduates who perform well in our research group will be given priority.
+2. **Undergraduate students who have performed well in our research group** will be given preference.
 3. **For Master's degree applicants**, Be self-driven and focus on setting clear goals.
 It is recommended to conduct good research during your master's program, publish high-quality papers, and develop independent problem-solving thinking, which will be beneficial for both employment and further studies.
 4. **For PhD degree applicants**,Meet the requirements for the school’s application/Direct PhD admission, with a strong academic background.
-Before applying to the school, please select a recent paper from top journals such as TPAMI/TIP or conferences like CVPR/ICCV/ECCV/IJCAI/ACM MM/AAAI, or journals like PR/NN/Information Fusion, and prepare a document summarizing your reading insights, research interests, research foundation, and proposed PhD research plan.
+Before applying to the school, please select a recent paper from IEEE Transactions such as TPAMI/TIP or conferences like CVPR/ICCV/ECCV/IJCAI/ACM MM/AAAI, or journals like PR/NN/Information Fusion, and prepare a document summarizing your reading insights, research interests, research foundation, and proposed PhD research plan.
+Please compile this document along with your CV and send them to my email.
-5. For Direct PhD degree applicants,please ensure you have published at least one paper in a CAS Tier-2 (or higher) journal or a CCF-A conference before contacting me.
+5. **For Direct PhD degree applicants**,please ensure you have published at least one paper in a CAS Tier-2 (or higher) journal or a CCF-A conference before contacting me.
-For applicants who already hold a master’s degree and wish to pursue a PhD, please have at least two publications prior to contacting me, in which you are either the first author or the second author (with your advisor as first author), and both papers must be in CAS Tier-2 (or higher) journals—including one in a CAS Tier-1 journal—or in CCF-A conferences.
+**For applicants who already hold a master’s degree and wish to pursue a PhD**, please obtain CET-6 or IELTS/TOEFL /GRE scores before contacting me.
+The specific application requirements of the school department shall prevail.
+At the same time ,please have at least two publications prior to contacting me, in which you are either the first author or the second author (with your advisor as first author), and both papers must be in CAS Tier-2 (or higher) journals—including one in a CAS Tier-1 journal—or in CCF-A conferences.

+6. **For PhD degree applicants**,Ph.D. candidates take the exam in September and March each year.
+Admission to the Ph.D. program is in March or September of the following year.Candidates are also encouraged to apply through the HIT "快响“ Program(Please refer to the admission information of the Graduate School of HIT.)

+Multiple PhD students are planned to be admitted annually across both HIT’s main campus and the HIT Zhengzhou Research Institute, with preference given to applicants from Henan province.

+Additionally, 5 Master’s students will be admitted each year, including master's students in the engineering class.

 Please send this document along with your resume to my email.
 After the review, I will arrange the next steps.
 You can also refer to the official faculty page at [https://homepage.hit.edu.cn/tianchunwei](https://homepage.hit.edu.cn/tianchunwei).
 My emails are [chunweitian@hit.edu.cn and chunweitian@163.com](chunweitian@hit.edu.cn and chunweitian@163.com).

 ## News (消息)
+- **2025-12:** Master's student Chen Muhan (Class of 2023) signed with Baidu, and Yang Junjian signed with China National Petroleum Corporation.
+- **2025-12:** A paper from the research group was accepted by IEEE TRPMS.
+- **2025-12:** A paper from the research group was accepted by IEEE TIP (a CCF-A/Chinese Academy of Sciences Zone 1 journal).
+- **2025-11:** The research group added a new ESI Highly Cited Paper.
+- **2025-11:** A paper from the research group was accepted by IEEE TIP (a CCF-A/Chinese Academy of Sciences Zone 1 journal).
+- **2025-11:** An invention patent was granted to the research group.
+- **2025-10:** A paper from the research group was accepted by Pattern
 - **2025-10:** A paper from the research group was accepted by Pattern Recognition.
 - **2025-10:** A paper from the research group was accepted by IEEE TSMC.
 - **2025-09:** Three group members—Xin Weiqiang, Chen Xi, and Meng Qi—were awarded the National Scholarship.